JanLahmann/RasQberry/documentation/RasQberry_Demos.md

 Now you can exit the quantum composer by closing the window.

 ### Lights<br/>
-You can connect LED Lightts to your Raspberry Pi.
-This demo starts a programm which lets the LED Lights shine in different colors and pattern.
+You can connect LED Lights to your Raspberry Pi.
+This demo starts a program which lets the LED Lights shine in different colors and pattern.

 <p align="center">
     <img src="../Artwork/LED_purple.png" alt="drawing" width="300"/> <img src="../Artwork/LED_rainbow.png" alt="drawing" width="300"/> <br/>